vtex/ux-writing/docs/text-patterns/apis.md

 - Assume that the user doesn't have any context about the given API, be thorough.

-💡Example:  Update Product, Get Product Review Rate
+💡Examples:  Update Product, Get Product Review Rate

 ## API: Response Descriptions